-With thanks to Crisis UK, Cotswold Outdoor, Gossamer Gear, my supporters & donors, the Twitter community, the people I met along the way, and my accommodation providers for all their support.
-My videos of the Pennine Way can be found in my trail video playlist.
-I hope you enjoy them as much as I enjoyed creating them.
+With thanks to Crisis UK, Cotswold Outdoor, Gossamer Gear, my supporters and my accommodation providers for all their support.
+My videos of the Pennine Way can be found in my long distance walks playlist.

 The Pennine Way national trail is about 270 miles (430km) long and traditionally runs from the Nag’s Head at Edale in the Peak District to the Border Hotel at Kirk Yetholm in the Scottish Borders.